jakesandersx/flappy/README.md

-# flappy
-Flappy Bird re-creation
+# Flappy Bird - Python
+A re-creation of the iconic game Flappy Bird using python and pygame, using object-oriented programming ideologies.
+Completed as part of a project for coursework.

+No copyright infringement intended